-Additionally, the quality results from Initiative Qualitätsmedizin (IQM) were used for the ranking.
+The quality results from Initiative Qualitätsmedizin (IQM) were also used for the ranking.
 About 500 hospitals from Germany and Switzerland are involved in the IQM to improve the quality of medicine.
-The six publicly reported measures which were considered in the scoring model are:
+Hospitals that participate in the Initiative Qualitätsmedizin receive a bonus to their quality metrics score.
+The quality results of 2023 are the most recent ones available.